Schembechler son, players say Michigan coach knew of abuse

 Matt Schembechler, 62, and former Wolverines players Daniel Kwiatkowski and Gilvanni Johnson told similar stories about how Dr. Robert E. Anderson, who died in 2008, molested and digitally penetrated them during physical exams decades ago.
 They also talked about how Bo Schembechler, a Michigan icon whose statue stands outside a university building that bears his name, refused to protect them and allowed Anderson to continue abusing players and other patients for years.

 Anderson “was supported by a culture that placed the reputation of the university above the health and safety of the students,” Matt Schembechler said during a news conference in the Detroit suburb of Novi.
-“That is the culture that made my father a legend and placed his statue in front of Schembechler Hall."
+“That is the culture that made my father a legend and placed his statue in front of Schembechler Hall.
+It’s a culture he believes — as he did — no man is more important than the team.”

+“Dr. Anderson was part of the University of Michigan team.
+He was part of Bo's team, therefore, he was more important than any man.
+It's very clear that Bo and the university always put themselves before any student athlete or son just to support the brand."

-Kwiatkowski and Johnson said it was common knowledge among their teammates that Anderson abused players during the physicals they had to get from him, which Johnson said players jokingly referred to as “seeing Dr. Anal.”
+Kwiatkowski and Johnson said it was common knowledge among their teammates that Anderson abused players during the mandatory physicals they had to get from him.
 Both players said Bo Schembechler broke a promise to protect them that he made while recruiting them to the school.

 “Bo promised them that if I attended the University of Michigan and played football that Bo would be a father to me and look after me like I was family,” Kwiatkowski said, referring to his parents.
 “We were a poor, working-class family and my parents were very worried about my future and being able to pay for medical bills.
 Bo promised my family that he would keep me safe, make sure I got the best medical treatment.
 We were sold.”

-Kwiatkowski, an offensive lineman from 1977-79, said Anderson abused him on four occasions.
+Kwiatkowski, an offensive lineman from 1977 to 79, said Anderson abused him on four occasions.
 He said that during his first mandatory physical his freshman year, Anderson groped his genitals and inserted fingers in his rectum.
 The former player said he approached Schembechler after one practice and told him about the physical.

 “Bo looked at me and said ‘Toughen up,’” Kwiatkowski said.